gillty1995/gillty1995/README.md

 - Hello, I’m @gillty1995
-- I make lo-fi jazz and retro hip-hop beats for sync licenscing and streaming.
+- I make lo-fi jazz and retro hip-hop beats for sync licensing and streaming.
 - I'm currently studying to become a software engineer.
 - I'm always looking to collaborate with like-minded individuals!
 - I can be reached through my email address "gooee@mac.com".